-Come and join our creative team of media producers and digital communication professionals for a 12 week placement and gain experience of digital media and science communication.
+Come and join our creative team of media producers and digital communication professionals for a three month placement and gain experience of digital media and science communication.

 Location: 21 Albemarle Street, London

 Contract Type: 3 x 3-month full-time internships, 35 hours per week.

 Potential dates avalable: April to July 2020, July to October, October to Jan 2021, with flexibility for the right candidate

 Payment by stipend from university, DTP, Research Council.
 Please check funding with your DTP before applying